albirrkarim/react-speech-highlight-demo/README.md

 <br/>

-### PDF Reader Plugin
+### - PDF Reader Plugin

 PDF plugin is used for highlighting the text in the PDF file.

-They can read many PDF structure, and determine the sequential reading from left to right. (what should i read next)
+They can read many PDF structure, and determine the sequential reading from left to right. mimic user reading.

+They can also read the image (highlight the image with some box) in the PDF file and determine the text in the image using LLM.

-Price is $1000
+Price is $2000

 **What you got**